-There has been some questions regarding the prices and contact info in this post, yes the prices and all have remained unchanged since January of '09!
+There has been some questions regarding the prices and contact info in this post, Updates have been made:

 I'm editing this post to answer some of the common questions I get via email.
 Nothing wrong with questions and I enjoy emailing with other airgun folks but this might save some time and get us to the second round of questions faster!
 Here's a dozen reference items...